The-Known-Galaxy/archives/jedi/unknown_regions/lehon/lehon.md

 Furthermore, the Rakata were unfortunate enough to encounter a plague that rendered them non-force-sensitive.
 This is something that they had used to exploit other species, and without these abilities, they no longer held an edge in combat.

 # Section 2

 Rampant cannibalism ensued on Rakata Prime and many of their other worlds which essentially devoured the planet.
-Now, itís nothing other than an archaeological phenomenon covered in jagged ruins and scarred remains.
+Now, it‚Äôs nothing other than an archaeological phenomenon covered in jagged ruins and scarred remains.

 The remaining Rakata fled into the underground of Rakata Prime in an attempt to preserve themselves.

 # Section 3

 JEDI CIVIL WAR
 Many years later, during the Galactic Republic period, remnants of the Rakata resurfaced.
-This included clans such as ìThe Oneî.
+This included clans such as ‚ÄúThe One‚Äù.
 The Elders who resurfaced, who remembered their past history, constructed a guard to defend the Temple of the Ancients which held all of the Rakatan technology secrets.

 Furthermore, the planet interestingly enough, had a disruptor field.
-This EMPíd the ships that entered the atmosphere and sent them crashing into the surface which acted as defence.
+This EMP‚Äôd the ships that entered the atmosphere and sent them crashing into the surface which acted as defence.
 Overtime, species like rancors and gizka began breeding on the planet since ships with them in their cargo had left them on the planet.

 Revan visited the planet twice, the first time to steal technology and the second to disable the disruptor fleet and destroy the star forge.

 The Republic and the Sith also engaged in large battles on the planet, and later the Jedi celebrated a victory with Revan and others being awarded the Cross of Glory.

 # Section 4

 POST-CIVIL WAR
-The planet was now littered with even more ruins and broken spaceships following these battles and the Republic decided to make Lehon and itís system a historical site.
+The planet was now littered with even more ruins and broken spaceships following these battles and the Republic decided to make Lehon and it‚Äôs system a historical site.
 This protected it from being part of civil wars ever again.

 At first it was prohibited from the public to prevent Rakatan secrets from being stolen, but this hope was shattered when Revan returned for a third time in 3638 BBY.